jkesh93/Machine-Learning/Convolutional Neural Networks/ClassifyingCatsDogsCNN_CodeReflex.md

 # Feed it images in batches of 32, validation split is 30% (out of sample data)
 model.fit(X, y, batch_size=32, validation_split=0.1, epochs=20)
 ```

+#### The convolution layer ####
+While the code is mostly self-explanatory, I think one of the things worth point out from the above is that